-- 41.40.
-In planning and performing the engagement, the CASS auditor shall adopt a compliance mindset that acknowledges: - a. the responsibility of the firm to comply with all applicable CASS rules and to actively manage all risks of non-compliance; and - b. the responsibility of the CASS auditor to report to the FCA all breaches of the CASS rules that it becomes aware of in the course of performing its work. - 42.41.
-In planning and performing the engagement, the CASS auditor shall also adopt an insolvency mind-set which evaluates the firm's client asset processes on the presumption that the firm may become insolvent (see paragraphs 36 and 56 of the Contextual Material).
-An insolvency mindset in the context of CASS engagements requires the auditor to ensure that the records maintained by a regulated entity are adequate to identify client assets at any time and without delay to allow their return to the legal owner (CASS 6.6.2 and 7.15.2).
+- 40. In planning and performing the engagement, the CASS auditor shall adopt a compliance mind-set that acknowledges: - a. the responsibility of the firm to comply with all applicable CASS rules and to actively manage all risks of non-compliance; and - b. the responsibility of the CASS auditor to report to the FCA all breaches of the CASS rules that it becomes aware of in the course of performing its work. - 41.
+In planning and performing the engagement, the CASS auditor shall also adopt an insolvency mind-set which evaluates the firm's client asset processes including trust status, segregation, record-keeping and reconciliations on the presumption that the firm may become insolvent.
+An insolvency mindset in the context of CASS engagements requires the auditor to provide assurance that the records maintained by a firm are adequate to identify client assets at any time and without delay to allow their return to the legal owner (CASS 6.6.2 and 7.15.2).
+The CASS auditor shall also consider in planning their audit whether the firm holds client assets that may be subject to loss, diminution or delay in being returned to their legal owner in the event of insolvency.